slavielle/grabbag/README.md

 Grabbag can be used in all PHP project using object intensively.
 This inclure project build on top of some of the most popular PHP framework or CMS such as Drupal 8, Symfony, Laravel and so on ...

-It can be used everywhere you would have to extract values from objects in order to extract structured array. for example:
+It can be used everywhere you would have to get values from objects in order to extract values, array or structured array. for example:
-* Producing array for json Rest web-services.
+* Producing data for json Rest web-services.
-* Producing array for twig templates.
+* Producing variables for twig templates.